JunganSe/ReleaseNotesMerger/README.md

 - Save and load settings.
 - Horizontal/vertical layout, or automatic.

+Please note that the UI is a WIP, but the core functionality is complete.

 # Example
 Usage and text format example:
 <img alt="image" src="https://github.com/user-attachments/assets/ef836dbd-2eaf-4e9a-b845-dc0563add5a7" />